 The IRFs are computed as the difference between the trajectory of a variable following a shock at the beginning of period 1 and its steady state value.
-More details on the computation of IRFs can be found on the Dynare wiki.
+More details on the computation of IRFs can be found at https://archives.dynare.org/DynareWiki/IrFs.